hargoniX/master/thesis/thesis.typ

 WF t → t.split = t
 ```
 )
-On the `WF` ones Chako (correctly) gives up after its default 10 second timeout.
-For the `mem` ones,
+For the well-formedness properties, Chako (correctly) times out.
+For the membership ones,
-Nunchaku's solvers report (correctly) that they are generally true.
-While Chako doesn't provide a
+Nunchaku's solvers report (also correctly) that they are generally true.
+Although Chako does not
-way to recover these proofs into Lean, this gives the user additional confidence during development.
+provide a way to recover these proofs into Lean, this still provides the user reassurance during development.

-With these auxiliary functions in place the insertion operation can be defined almost exactly like
+With these auxiliary functions in place, the insertion operation can be defined almost exactly as
-for primitive binary search trees:
+it is for primitive binary search trees:
 ```lean
 def insert [LT α] [DecidableLT α] (t : AATree α) (x : α) : AATree α := match t with